 Gift of J. Paul Getty

-Jean-François Oeben, the ébéniste who made this table, was a particularly talented maker of mechanical furniture and was given the special privilege to forge his own metal fittings.
-He specialized in elaborate, multi-purpose pieces of furniture that he decorated with floral marquetry of stained woods.
-On this table a naturalistic bouquet of tulips, daffodils, roses, and other flowers spreads across the top surface, loosely tied with a ribbon.
+Jean-François Oeben, the cabinetmaker who produced this table, was a particularly talented maker of mechanical furniture and was given the special privilege to forge his own metal fittings.
+He specialized in elaborate, multi-purpose pieces of furniture decorated with floral marquetry of stained woods.
+On this table a naturalistic bouquet of tulips, roses, and other flowers spreads across the top surface, loosely tied with a ribbon.
 Originally the marquetry was vibrantly dyed, but the colors have faded and only the green shades remain.